6 Null Hypothesis Significant Testing

 alternative = two.sided

-Next we can plot the resultant correlation coefficients.
+Let’s take it one step further and assume we could only get 20 participants.
+This is the plot of the resultant correlation coefficients.
 Note that the critical correlation coefficient value for \(n = 20\) is larger than for \(n=32\) (remember that the null distribution or samples would be spread out more for smaller sample sizes).
 The new critical value is \(r=444\).
 The following is adjusted for 20 participants:

 Hopefully, you can see that despite the distribution still centering around our population correlation of .3, the red regions are further outward than the previous two examples.
 Again, let’s see how many studies resulted in \(p<\alpha=.05\) and then do a formal power analysis to determine if they are equal.